The RNOH Implant Science Centre

-We join up clinical and engineering expertise at the RNOH to better understand the surgeon, implant and patient factors involved in early implant failures.
+Research at the RNOH Implant Science Centre joins up clinical and engineering expertise to better understand the surgeon, implant and patient factors involved in early implant failures.

 Our research helps understand how implants can function as well and as long as possible and make the most of the annual spend of £1Bn to the NHS for hip and knee replacement; £300M to the NHS on spine implant surgery, and $20Bn hip, knee and spine implant worldwide market.